sunnyStefi/rust-memory-practice/readme.md

 # Rust Memory and Permissions

-Schema beneath chapters 4.1 and 4.2 of the Rust Book
+This readm wraps up the most important concept inside chapters 4.1 and 4.2 of the Rust Book.
+Inside the `src` folder are put correspondent examples (in progress).

 ## 4.1 Ownership
 Source [What Is Ownership?](https://rust-book.cs.brown.edu/ch04-01-what-is-ownership.html)